tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 Non-repudiation covers the means to ensure that a consumer cannot deny making a request and, similarly, a provider cannot claim they did not send a response.
 To aid non-repudiation for APIs, it is important to ensure credentials are not shared between consumers and to perform comprehensive logging of API request/responses.

 Digital signatures are useful for not just guaranteeing authenticity and integrity, but also supporting non-repudiation.

-### Organisation controls for all APIs

-The following is a list of controls:

-- **MUST** enforce access controls at the API provider edge
-  - Throttling to address DoS
-  - Message analysis to block HTTP attacks; parameter attacks such as cross-site scripting, SQL injection, command injection and cross site request forgery
-- **MUST** use short lived Access Tokens
-- **SHOULD** use JWT Access and Refresh Tokens
-- The Authorisation Server **MUST** provide a Token Revocation endpoint
-- The Authorisation Server **MUST** provide a Token Introspection endpoint
-- Token Signing **MUST** use EdDSA or ECDA when protecting sensitive information
-- Token Encryption **MUST** use RSA-OAEP
-- Hashing algorithms that **MUST** be applied or SHA-256 or SHA-384
-- All communications to or from an API **MUST** be over TLS 1.3 or higher.
-Other versions of TLS and SSL should be disabled.
-This provides a recognised level of confidentiality that covers all communications between all components.
-- API consumer applications **MUST** validate TLS certificate chains when making requests to protected resources, including checking the Certificate Revocation List (CRL).

 ## Availability and Threat Protection